Alcohol And Blood Pressure Problems Go Hand In Hand

 - People who stated that they never binge on alcohol

-- Individuals who admitted binge drinking alcohol (FOUR to FIVE or more drinks a day) TWELVE times a year or less.
+- Individuals admitted binge drinking alcohol (FOUR to FIVE or more drinks a day) twice a year or less.

 - Individuals who mentioned excessive drinking for more than TWELVE periods a year.